 \subsection{Equal Preference Learning Task}

 In previous PBRL works, the focus has primarily been on learning from explicit preferences, often overlooking equal preferences.
-We believe that in real-world scenarios when confronted with behaviors that are very similar in task completion, human teachers may opt for equal preferences.
+In real-world scenarios, when faced with behaviors that are very similar in task completion, human teachers may choose to express equal preferences.
 Therefore, we define the Equal Preference Learning Task to enable PBRL to learn directly from equal preferences.
-We believe that if two behaviors are labeled as equal preferences, the learned reward function should predict similar reward values for them.
+If two behaviors are labeled as equal preferences, the learned reward function should predict similar reward values for them.
 Specifically, we minimize the mean squared error to ensure that the network outputs similar reward values for action sequences labeled as equal preferences ($\sigma_0 \simeq \sigma_1$).
 Specifically, we achieves this by minimizing the $\mathcal{L}^{\text{Equal}}$ loss:

 where $\mathcal{EPD}$ represents the dataset of equal preferences.
 The output of the neural network for an action sequence $\sigma$, denoted as $\hat{r}_\psi(\sigma)$, models the reward function parameterized by $\psi$.
 Optimizing neural networks using an $\mathcal{L}^{\text{Equal}}$ can help them better understand human preferences, even when there are very few explicit preferences.
 The task could allow neural networks to learn to distinguish subtle differences in human judgment, thereby more accurately capturing the underlying structure of preferences.
-We also illustrate this task using the $Point\_mass\_easy$ task from the DMC, as shown in Fig. \ref{fig_example}.
+We also illustrate the Equal Preference Learning Task using the $Point\_mass\_easy$ from the DMC, as shown in Fig. \ref{fig_example}.
 Two agents (C and D) all failed to reach the goal.
 Despite their inability to complete the maze, it is extremely challenging for (human) teachers to discern which of the behaviors of the agents is preferable.
 Furthermore, for agents C and D, the true reward values representing task completion are both zero.
 However, the output values of the reward function fitted by the neural network are not consistent for these two behaviors.
 This indicates that the current reward function does not recognize that these action sequences are very similar in task completion.
 When employing $\mathcal{L}^{\text{Equal}}$, we can enforce the output values of agent behaviors corresponding to equal preference to be as similar as possible.
 This approach can enable the neural network to more effectively capture human preferences.